 - Undertaking a series of weekly studies covering an understanding of the nature and practice of following Jesus.
-When numbers, geography and times allow, these studies may be undertaken in a weekly home group meeting with other catechumens and their sponsors.
+When numbers, geography and times allow, these studies may be undertaken in a weekly home group meeting with other catechumens and other members of the congregation.

 - Developing the discipline of daily prayer and scripture reading, using the congregation’s daily prayer resources, either with others or alone.

 - Daily spiritual exercises of reading and reflection during the forty days of Lent, when many others from the congregation temporarily rejoin the Catechumenate in the ‘Lenten Discernment Program’.